Mokolea/serialTcp/README.md

   -l, --list-serial-ports  List all currently available serial ports.
   -i, --local-input        Activate local input. (not implemented) -o, --local-output       Activate local output.
+  -m, --mode-binary        TCP mode binary, default text (multi connection,
+                           wait for <LF>).

 Arguments:
-  serialPort               Serial port this program is opening. serialBaud               Data baud rate for serial port. localIp                  IP address this program is binding to, 'any' for any
+  serial-port              Serial port this program is opening. serial-baud              Data baud rate for serial port, e.g. 115200 (8N1, no
+                           flow control).
+  local-ip                 IP address this program is binding to, 'any' for any
                            interface.
-  localPort                TCP port used by this program, listening.
+  local-port               TCP port used by this program, listening.
 $
 ```